fabianwennink/IconCaptcha-PHP/README.md

     // ALWAYS END WITH A /
     // DEFAULT IS SET TO ../icons/
     IconCaptcha::setIconsFolderPath("../icons/");

+    // Set the custom error messages (optional)
+    // Check the IconCaptcha class (for instructions.
+    // IconCaptcha::setErrorMessages(array(...));

     // If the form has been submitted, validate the captcha. if(!empty($_POST)) {
         if(IconCaptcha::validateSubmission($_POST)) {